-Lily died being stabbed by priests performing a Black Mass ritual.
-He could see in his mind the ritual, the preparations for the coffin that she would be rested upon.
-For once committed to the Black Mass, the Castle would teleport the remains of Count Dracula inside the coffin for the ritual.
-She was drugged, awake and unable to respond to the world outside, stripped naked, checked out to ensure that she was truly a virgin then laid upon the coffin.
+This nameless girl died being stabbed by priests performing the Black Mass ritual.
+He could see in his mind the ancient ceremony, that once committed to, the Castle would teleport the remains of Count Dracula inside the coffin upon its success.
+Only she had been drugged, awake and unable to respond to what was happening to her, stripped naked, checked out to ensure that she was truly a virgin then laid upon the coffin.
 They would have draped a single white sheet over her body to ensure that her blood was not wasted.
 A pure white cloth for pure virgin blood, while she was surrounded by robed and hooded priests ready for the return of their lord and master.

 If not for the situation Soma would have burst out laughing.